Driving guides

 Take a trip to Wallonia’s largest city, Charleroi, or visit Belgium’s highest point above sea level, Signal de Botrange, in eastern Wallonia.

-Travelling to Belgium with LeShuttle
+Step by step guide to travelling to Belgium with LeShuttle

 Perhaps using LeShuttle is a new experience for you?
 First book your trip from Folkestone to Calais by selecting your time and date of travel.
 Then on the day of your booking, follow these steps: